mandober/rust-debrief/syntax/expressions.md

   - array indexing expressions, `expr[expr]`
   - field access, `expr.f`
   - parenthesized place expressions
-- _Value expressions_: all other expressions
+- _Value expressions_ are all other expressions.
-- __Place expression contexts__:
+- _Place expression contexts_:
   - left operand of (compound) assignment
   - single operand of a unary borrow
   - operand of any implicit borrow
   - discriminant or subject of a `match` expression
   - right side of a `let` statement
-- __Value expression contexts__: all other expression contexts
+- _Value expression contexts_ are all other expression contexts.
-- Only these place expressions may be moved out of:
+- Place expr from which the value (if type is `Sized`) may be moved out of:
   - variables which are not currently borrowed
   - temporary values
   - fields of a place expr, which can be moved out and doesn't impl `Drop`
   - result of derefing expr of `Box` type, which can be moved out of.
+- Place expr must be mutable in order to be:
+  - assigned to
+  - mutably borrowed
+  - implicitly mutably borrowed
+  - bound to a pattern containing `ref mut`
+  - These are mutable place expr, opposing immutable place exp.
+- __Mutable place expression contexts__:
+  - mutable variables (that are not currently borrowed)
+  - mutable static items
+  - temporary values
+  - fields (evaluate subexpr in a mutable place expr context)
+  - dereferences of a raw mutable pointer, `*mut T`
+  - dereference of a variable, or field of a variable, with type `&mut T`.
+    This is an exception to the requirement of the next rule.
+  - dereferences of a type that implements `DerefMut`, which requires that the value being derefed is evaluated in a mutable place expression context.
+  - array indexing of a type that implements `DerefMut`, which evaluates the value being indexed, but not the index, in mutable place expression context.

 - Expressions: